aiotv1/Immediate_Shutdown_Button/README.md

 - **Published on GitHub**: Tuesday, March 18, 2025

+> [!NOTE]
-**Note**: This project was developed using PowerShell and is aimed at users who face issues shutting down their devices quickly. **You must pin the program to the taskbar before running it**, as running it directly will shut down your computer immediately.
+> This project was developed using PowerShell and is aimed at users who face issues shutting down their devices quickly. **You must pin the program to the taskbar before running it**, as running it directly will shut down your computer immediately.